 A Brief Analysis On Viking Age Weaponry, Armours, And Equipment

 To this date, some of the main points of interest are represented by the archaeological findings excavated in Scandinavia during the 20th century.
-One such discovery from the site of a farm called Gjermundbu located in the proximity of the little village of Haugsbygd, southern Norway, emphasizes several important pieces of Viking Age equipment dating to the 10th century.
+One such discovery from the site of a farm called Gjermundbu located in the proximity of the little village of Haugsbygd, southern Norway, emphasises several important pieces of Viking Age equipment dating to the 10th century.

-Another important aspect about the Norse military equipment is that the quality of the weapons and armours indicated the Norsemen’s social status.
-For instance, a wealthy Norse would dispose of an entire set of spears, two javelins, a wooden shield, a maille and a battle axe or a sword (the latter two being weapons of choice).
+Regarding the design of the helmets the Norsemen had worn, there is no archaeological finding discovered to this date which proves the fact that they were crafted with either wings or horns.
+Another important aspect regarding the Norse military equipment is that the quality of the weapons and armours indicated the Norsemen’s social status.
+For instance, a wealthy Norse would dispose of an entire set of spears, two javelins, a wooden shield, a chain mail (known as ‘byrnie’), and a battle axe or a sword (the latter two being weapons of choice).

 The kite shields were used by the Norsemen during the end of their heyday and are depicted on the Bayeux Tapestry.
 They were mostly preferred by the mounted warriors, but, at times, were also used by infantrymen as well.

-The round shields were mostly made of linden wood (as specified in the sagas), but archaeological findings prove that there were also several other timbers involved in shield construction such as fir, alder or poplar.
+The round shields were mostly made of linden wood (as specified in the sagas), but archaeological findings prove that there were also several other timbers involved in shield construction such as fir, alder, or poplar.
 These round shields were also painted with various Norse mythological scenes according to the skaldic poem ‘Ragnarsdrápa’, which is said to have been composed in the honour of the legendary Norse hero and chieftain Ragnar Lodbrok.

-- The Eyrbyggja saga
+- The Eyrbyggja saga;

-- The Laxdæla saga
+- The Laxdæla saga;

-- The Njáls saga
+- The Njáls saga.